it-p-lodz-pl/TUL.Courses/PT.IFE/Project/Task0.GitHubCreateRepoCheckList.md

-# Create repository check list
+# Task 0 Check list Create Repository

 The repository creation process may be managed using a set of tasks you can find in the attached file `GitHubCreateRepoCheckList.md`.
 Copy the following text to a new issue to get started.